-At the beginning of the course in London, in addition to a daily schedule of activities, students will also receive a course syllabus outlining assignments and required readings.
-Tentative plans for graded work: an e-portfolio/digital journal starting with a preliminary entry prior to departure and entries throughout the program; attendance to all Gatherings and scheduled activities/programming; oral presentations/reactions to performances and activities; an independent group research project to be presented on final days; and a self-reflective final paper due no later than January 22nd upon returning home.
+At the beginning of the course in London, students will also receive a daily schedule of activities.
+Prior to departure from the United States, students will also receive a course syllabus outlining assignments and required readings.
+Tentative plans for graded work: an e-portfolio/digital journal starting with a preliminary entry prior to departure and entries throughout the program; attendance to all Class Gatherings and scheduled activities/programming; oral presentations/reactions to performances and activities; an independent group research project to be presented on final days; and a self-reflective final paper due no later than January 22nd upon returning home.